bbc/bigscreen-player/README.md

     'bigscreenplayer/mediakinds'
   ],

-  function (BigscreenPlayer, WindowType, LiveSupport, MediaKind) {
+  function (BigscreenPlayer, WindowType, MediaKind) {

     // configure the media player that will be used before loading
     // see below for further details of ths config